 Over the years, I have cooked with so many tomatoes!
 If I were to gather all the tomatoes, I am sure it could easily fill five football fields.

-This recipe is very recent, but, it remains my favorite photograph of all time.
-It showcases all the vibrancy that is the tomato!
+This recipe is very recent, but it remains my favorite photograph of all time.
+It showcases all the vibrancy that is the` tomato!
 You will want to eat the whole jar of pickled tomatoes.

 I love this recipe because tomatoes and potatoes work so well together.
-Bombay Potatoes my favorite Indian food recipe of all time.
+Bombay Potatoes are my favorite Indian food recipe of all time.

 Once again, potatoes and tomatoes come together in a creamy butter sauce to make a perfect comfort food recipe.
 Sun-dried tomatoes are exactly what these fingerling potatoes needed.

 If you think tomato in granola is odd, then, you might think the same of this green tomato pie.
-But, its a really good recipe that tastes amazing! (the pic doesn’t do it justice!)
+But, it’s a really good recipe that tastes amazing! (the pic doesn’t do it justice!)

 These are just a few of my favorite tomato recipes.
-Get more tomato recipes like guacamole bruschetta, sheet-pan ratatouille or my favorite pizza sauce recipe.
+Get more tomato recipes like guacamole bruschetta, sheet-pan ratatouille, or my favorite pizza sauce recipe.

 What is your favorite tomato recipe?